 We conducted experiments on real-life as well as synthetic data sets to evaluate the performance gains achieved by the approximation algorithms.
 Our focus was to demonstrate the effectiveness of the approximation techniques.
 Therefore we present the comparisons between the approximate and optimum algorithms for the V-Optimal error only.
-We used our implementations of the faster V-Optimal histogram construction algorithm mentioned in [26].
+We used our implementations of the faster V-Optimal histogram construction algorithm mentioned in Jagadish et al. [1998].